Terms & Conditions

 16.2 We have no control over the contents of those sites or resources.

-17. Your right of cancellation and refund
+17. Your right of cancellation

 17.2 However, this cancellation right does not apply in the case of a contract concluded by you whereby you register your horse for competitions as you can immediately access the service.